Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 |Y|The address, city, state or country of the billing and delivery addresses do not match|Cybersource|
 |Z|Invalid value.
 Since the request contains an unexpected value, a default value has been substituted.
 Although the transaction can still be processed, examine the order carefully for anomalies|Cybersource|

-## Table 25 - ProviderAnalysisResult.AfsReply.CardAccountType
+## Table 24 - ProviderAnalysisResult.AfsReply.CardAccountType

 |Value|Description|Provider|
 |:-|:-|:-|
 |CN|Private card|Cybersource|
 |CP|Corporate card|Cybersource|

-## Table 26 - ProviderAnalysisResult.AfsReply.HotListInfoCode
+## Table 25 - ProviderAnalysisResult.AfsReply.HotListInfoCode

 |Value|Description|Provider|
 |:-|:-|:-|